Research and interaction plan in full application to SRC call

-Full application: page structure of research and interaction plan (no more than 19 pages):
+Full application: page structure of research and interaction plan:

 - Responsible science must be considered comprehensively in the summary